zididadaday/test-project/README.md

 git config --global credential.useHttpPath true
 ```
 Will update your ~/.gitconfig and tell git to store your credentials in a ~/.gitcredentials file for the given repository.

+## Permissions required for the token

+What permissions should you add to the token? (principle of least privilege)